Peak Flow Meters

 -

-Aetna considers electronic peak flow meters experimental and investigational because their effectiveness has not been established since there is inadequate evidence to show that electronic peak flow meters (e.g., the PeakLog Peak Flow Chronologger and the AirWatch Peak Flow Monitoring System) are associated with superior health benefits when compared to standard mechanical peak flow meters.
+Aetna considers electronic peak flow meters experimental, investigational, or unproven because their effectiveness has not been established since there is inadequate evidence to show that electronic peak flow meters (e.g., the PeakLog Peak Flow Chronologger and the AirWatch Peak Flow Monitoring System) are associated with superior health benefits when compared to standard mechanical peak flow meters.

 -